 Another helpful idea to combat anxiety and irritability as a mom?
 Have a set of empowering reminders in your back pocket that you can tell yourself when you’re getting triggered.
-I’ve developed a FREE printable of mantra cards designed to help you stay calm during stressful situations.
-Plus, there’s a reminder card to help you calm down when you can feel yourself becoming overwhelmed.
+I’ve developed a FREE printable of mantra cards designed to help you stay calm during stressful situations (included in the Mindful Mamas and Connected Kids toolkit).
 All of the cards are designed to be attractive yet simple, so you can use them as little reminders throughout your home.
 And these are actually phrases that I tell myself, probably multiple times a day.
 They really work!
 Download your copy today!

 Another part of mindfulness that none of us really want to hear?
 That’s right, less screen time!
 And not just for the kids, but for you too.
 At least some of the time, if your kids are playing, get down in the floor and play with them.
 You’ll find that you feel much better and more connected to them when you make this a habit.